viiiprock/You-Dont-Know-JS/scope & closures/apA.md

 # You Don't Know JS: Scope & Closures
-# Appendix A: Dynamic Scope
+# Phụ lục A: Scope động

-In Chapter 2, we talked about "Dynamic Scope" as a contrast to the "Lexical Scope" model, which is how scope works in JavaScript (and in fact, most other languages).
+Trong chương 2, we talked about "Dynamic Scope" as a contrast to the "Lexical Scope" model, which is how scope works in JavaScript (and in fact, most other languages).

 We will briefly examine dynamic scope, to hammer home the contrast.
 But, more importantly, dynamic scope actually is a near cousin to another mechanism (`this`) in JavaScript, which we covered in the "*this & Object Prototypes*" title of this book series.